cmerkatas/cmerkatas.github.io/research.md

 My research interests lie in Bayesian nonparametrics and MCMC algorithms and their applications in nonlinear time series models and statistical machine learning.

-#### Working papers
-C. Merkatas, S. Särkkä (2021): *System identification using Bayesian neural networks with nonparametric noise models.* Submitted. [arXiv version](https://arxiv.org/abs/2104.12119)

 #### Publications
+C. Merkatas, S. Särkkä (2022): *System identification using Bayesian neural networks with nonparametric noise models.* Accepted for publication in the Journal of Time Series Analysis.
+An earlier version can be found in [arXiv](https://arxiv.org/abs/2104.12119)

-S. Särkkä, C. Merkatas, T. Karvonen (2021): *Gaussian approximations of SDEs in Metropolis-adjusted Langevin algorithms.* To appear in 31st IEEE International Workshop on Machine Learning for Signal Processing.
+S. Särkkä, C. Merkatas, T. Karvonen (2021): *Gaussian approximations of SDEs in Metropolis-adjusted Langevin algorithms.* In 31st IEEE International Workshop on Machine Learning for Signal Processing.
 [PDF](https://tskarvone.github.io/pdf/MLSP2021.pdf)

 C. Merkatas, B. Toman, A. Possolo, S. Schlamminger (2019): *Shades of Dark Uncertainty and Consensus Value for the Newtonian Constant of Gravitation.* Metrologia, **56**(5). [open access](https://iopscience.iop.org/article/10.1088/1681-7575/ab3365)